 Pet insurance from a young age is worthwhile.
 There are plenty of plans out there so shop around (if in Australia, I used PetPlan)

 Well technically, I didn’t choose my first car but I know my breeder helped Robert (owner) with the selection.
-Robert went with a Nissan X-trail which provides plenty of room for me to grow.
+After looking at pre-owned cars online, Robert went with a Nissan X-trail which provides plenty of room for me to grow.
 The high ceiling and fold down back seats creates huge cabin space for me to roam around in.

 Having said that, Robert knows that it is important that we are all safe when on the road so we typically use a Great Dane dog seat belt when we travel.